mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/texture.rst

     Cutoff policy will determine what range and where the strength will affect the textured outcome.

     Disabled
-        doesn't cut off.
+        Doesn't cut off.
 Full range will be used.
     Pattern
-        cuts the pattern off.
+        Cuts the pattern off.
     Brush
         Cuts the brush-tip off.